What is Iyengar Yoga

 “It is through the alignment of the body that I discovered the alignment of my mind, self and intelligence.”

 The technical details are not the complexities, but the intricacies.
 They provide the means to go beyond the peripheral physical body.

 “When I am in an āsana, I go beyond the chronological and psychological boundary of time.”

-Mr. Iyengar emphasises the aspect of maintaining an āsana to develop and surface the effects and reap its benefits.
-As endurance, power and confidence grow, the timing should be increased.
+Mr. Iyengar emphasises the aspect of maintaining an āsana to develop, and to surface, the effects, and to reap its benefits.
+As endurance, power and confidence grows, the timing should be increased.